The-real-sammy/console-finances-/README.md

 # JS-Console-Finances
-JS console log - Data input and output practice.
+Data input and output practice, using JavaScript to console.log()

 ## Description Tutorials: